Home » Technology » IPS vs VA

 General

-All these points should be taken with caution.
-Technology is far advanced and the difference in these points between VA and IPS is small.
+All these points should be considered cautiously.
+Technology is far advanced, and the difference between VA and IPS is slight.

-Especially if you compare a cheap TV with a VA matrix and an expensive one with an IPS screen, or vice versa.
-So you can choose in favor of IPS.
-But if you compare the two technologies, taking into account the equality of other characteristics such as backlighting, response time, and processor performance, then you will make a more accurate choice.
-And it will most likely be in favor of the VA matrix, because of the contrast.
+This is especially true if you compare a cheap TV with a VA matrix and an expensive one with an IPS screen.
+So, you can choose IPS.
+However, suppose you compare the two technologies, considering the equality of other characteristics such as backlighting, response time, and processor performance.
+In that case, you will make a more accurate choice.
+And it will most likely be in favor of the VA matrix because of the contrast.

 However, LG uses the IPS matrix in its LCD models, and the owners of these TVs are satisfied.
 Samsung uses the VA matrix, and its customers are also happy.
 So do not conclude in advance.
-If this is an important question for you, then go to the store and compare.
+If this is an essential question, go to the store and compare.

 VA or IPS Monitors are Better